• Skip to primary navigation

 September 21, 2023

 Ever since I was little, my mom would say to me, “You’re such a drama queen.
 You should act.”
-Then she’d tell me all about the high school plays … Continue reading about Shari Wills
+Then she’d tell me all … Continue reading about Shari Wills

 “I stood up, picked up the cello and gasped.”